 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-People in Culver City primarily live in small (one, two or no bedroom) single-family detached homes.
+People in Culver City primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Culver City has a mixture of owner-occupied and renter-occupied housing.

 Relative to California, our data show that Culver City's latest annual appreciation rate is higher than 80% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Culver City differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Culver City - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Culver City real estate investment or home purchase decisions.

 |$533,001 - $667,000||9.2|

 Last 12 Months: